-Originally it was the profound Arthurian myths and legends surrounding Glastonbury that brought Ian to Somerset county, that and the fact that the New Zealander traces his own family heritage to the region.
-Brodie explains, “I have done some pretty high profile travel books surrounding Peter Jackson’s Middle-earth and Andrew Adamson’s Narnia in New Zealand and while I love New Zealand I have always wanted to go back to the start, as it were, and what better county in Britain to focus in on than Somerset.”
+Originally it was the Arthurian myths and legends surrounding Glastonbury that brought Ian to Somerset county, that and the fact that the New Zealander traces his own family heritage to the region.
+Brodie explains, “I have done some pretty high profile travel books surrounding Peter Jackson’s Middle-earth and Andrew Adamson’s Narnia in New Zealand and while I love New Zealand I have always wanted to go back to the start, as it were, to research true history and what better place in Britain to focus in on than Glastonbury (or Avalon) within Somerset.”

-Tourism operator and Visit Somerset director, John Turner was able to confirm Ian’s findings that indeed the county is ripe for more growth.
+Tourism operator and Visit Somerset director, John Turner was able to confirm Ian’s findings that the county is ripe with history.
 Just this last year the county’s visibility has expanded, emerging as one of the hottest counties in the UK, with their own Visit Somerset brand now trailing right behind Visit Scotland.
-The significance of these discoveries is magnified even more so by the fact that the US film production company, Galatia Films, along with top international filmmakers, will be producing a movie based on the legends and myths surrounding Joseph of Arimathea and the Holy Grail at Glastonbury.
+The significance of these discoveries is magnified even more by the fact that the US film production company, Galatia Films, along with top international filmmakers, will be producing a movie based on the legends and history surrounding Joseph of Arimathea and the Holy Grail at Glastonbury.

 Each year sees more and more travelers visiting sites such as Glastonbury Abbey in Somerset hoping to discover the secrets of King Arthur and the Holy Grail.
 Readers who are unable to visit will also have the opportunity to feel as though they have been on the journey themselves.
 “This is where it all begins and what these pilgrims and wayfarers need is a solid travel book guiding them through the spiritual and physical journey”, explained John Turner.
-With the film set to begin production in 2014 it would appear that this is a very good opportunity for both the county and the rest of the world to recognize just how significant Glastonbury and the wider Somerset are.
+With the film set to begin production hopefully soon, it would appear that this is a very good opportunity for both the county and the rest of the world to find out just how significant Glastonbury is.